keatmin/stanford-cars-gcp/README.md

 Several `models` can be tested, but pickle file from notebook 5 should perform the best.

+Depending on the size of the dataset to be tested, because inference is done on a CPU, it may take up to 30 minutes to predict.

 ## 4. Training Summary
 ### Training